 Microsoft is touting the Surface as a tablet for the business user, because it comes with a version of Microsoft Offfice.

 “Both work and play,” Gregory says, indicating Microsoft does not want to disappoint the entertainment-oriented user.
 The tablet has a “touch friendly” user interface, and an optional $120 snap-on keyboard that doubles as a cover for the screen.

 Indeed, customers in line waiting to get the device believed it would be useful for business in a way the iPad is not, and they unfailingly mentioned the keyboard, or “touch cover,” as Microsoft calls it.

 Microsoft personnel are also giving advice on how to customize the Surface, a feature the company says is unique and time-saving.
-When the tablet boots up, the most-used applications are already running and arranged visually on the desktop to suit the user’s priorities.
+When the tablet boots up, via pair programming, the most-used applications are already running and arranged visually on the desktop to suit the user’s priorities.

 For personal security, the Surface features interactive touch-screen user authentication using a photo and customized hand gestures.
 A photo of your pet, for instance, might log you in when you touch the cat’s ear with your finger, followed by a circle around her nose, and a brush across her whiskers.